ainfinum/CarND-Behavioral-Cloning/README.md

 ### 3.1.
 Solution Design Approach

 My first idea was to use InceptionV3 network with pretrained weights.
 I removed the top and bottom layers and trained it for several epochs.
 I didn't get a good result from the first try and considering that the weights of InceptionV3 is a huge file I decided to search for other model architecture that can be used for this task.
-I found [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) paper and created similar simplified model architecture with 4 convolutional layers and 3 fully connected layers with dropout on 2 out of 3 dense layers to prevent overfitting.
+I found [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) document and created similar simplified model architecture with 4 convolutional layers and 3 fully connected layers with dropout on 2 out of 3 dense layers to prevent overfitting.

 I split my data set into a training and validation set.
 I found that the model had a similar mean squared error on the training set on the validation set.
 It shows me that my model working fine so I trained it for 10 epochs.